Britain's Secret Palestinian Authority Control

 From Britain’s perspective, steering the PA’s activities and composition ensures it not only remains “supportive of UK values and interests,” but also permits London’s domestic and foreign security and intelligence agencies to train an unblinking eye on residents of the West Bank.
 As a result, potential threats of retaliatory violence arising from the Zionist entity’s brutal assaults in the Occupied Territories - both to Israel and Britain – can be neutralised, using local actors.

-British infiltration of the Palestinian Authority is a long-running story, and its security infrastructure has always been a primary target.
+British infiltration of the Palestinian Authority is a long-running story, and its security, intelligence, and military infrastructure has always been a primary target.
 In 2004, the government of Tony Blair dispatched veteran senior British police officer Jonathan McIvor to assist the body.
-The next year, he was employed by the European Union to establish the Coordinating Office for Palestinian Police Support (COPPS), Brussels’ first “security” mission in Palestine in advance of its formal launch in early 2006, and served for some time as its first chief.
+The next year, he was employed by the European Union to establish the Coordinating Office for Palestinian Police Support (COPPS), Brussels’ first “security” mission in Palestine, in advance of its formal launch in early 2006.
+He then served for some time as its first chief.

 COPPS increases cooperation between the PA’s military, security, policing, and intelligence wings, and Israeli Occupation Forces.
 Questions can only abound as to whether McIvor’s high-level stint with the Royal Ulster Constabulary, a now-defunct Northern Irish police force notorious for vicious discrimination against the province’s Catholic minority, and intensive collusion with loyalist paramilitaries, informed tactics employed today by the Palestinian Authority.

 Fast forward to today, and on top of its chaotic West Bank crackdown, the PA is doing its best to ingratiate itself with the Trump administration.
 Longtime President Mahmoud Abbas has signed a highly controversial decree, ending financial support for the families of Palestinians jailed or killed by the Zionist entity.
-Such subservience may well be attributable to the Authority’s secret backers in London once again seeking US funding for a “British-centric project” - this time, the effective takeover of Gaza.
+Such subservience may well be attributable to the Authority’s secret backers in London once again seeking US funding for a “British-centric project” - this time, the foreign takeover of Gaza in its entirety.

 Go paid at the $5 a month level, and we will send you both the PDF and e-Pub versions of “Government” - The Biggest Scam in History… Exposed! and a coupon code for 10% off anything in the Government-Scam.com/Store.